 Digitally enlightened companies layer technology to delight customers and meet business needs.
 Having a flexible, cloud-enabled platform that includes foundational technologies like data management and analytics allows businesses to scale and grow.
 Adopting emerging technologies allows them to differentiate and disrupt with new products and services.

-- Cloud.
-Cloud gives organizations quicker access to data, software and capabilities.
+- Cloud computing.
+Cloud computing gives organizations quicker access to data, software and capabilities.
 This, in turn, makes them agile enough to transform.
 Cloud offers a fundamental change in service delivery and consumption, a disruptive technology enjoyed by anybody who uses virtual assistants like Alexa or a business that communicates on Slack.

 - Artificial intelligence.
 AI is used to automate processes, especially low-level processes done consistently at high speeds – such as examining microchips for defects.
 It also enables personalization at scale.
 In turn, marketers can offer smart services like chatbots, which use natural language processing to understand context and perform humanlike functions.